dkarpele/graduate_work/README.md

 After every action the transition status in the database changes:

 in_progress -> finished.
+scheduler_in_progress -> finished.
+- scheduler_in_progress - scheduler is uploading file to S3 now
 - in_progress - part of the file was uploaded to S3
 - finished - upload finished